-product and has seen increased demand increasing plantations.
-However, it will spanner in the works for this oil.
-There take about two years for these to mature were some production challenges due Currently there is more demand than and come into full production, so the raw to a shortage of manpower and hands to supply.
-Lemon myrtle prices will remain at material availability remains status quo. work the fields.
+The COVID-19 pandemic did throw a spanner in the works for this oil.
+There were some production challenges due to a shortage of manpower and hands to work the fields.
 Demand remains good.
-Prices too are at the same levels as before, Fortunately, this was fulfilled by the and are predicted to remain so in the event reasonably adequate availability of old stocks that buoyed the prices.
+Fortunately, this was fulfilled by the reasonably adequate availability of old stocks that buoyed the prices.

-LSD 1,350.00 /kilo
+■ USD 1,350.00 /kilo